 Employees will be tested for drugs and/or alcohol after an on-the-job accident where there is very good reason to believe that employee drug or alcohol use is likely to have contributed to the incident.
-Drug testing is a requirement for any employees who drive Head Start buses as a part of maintaining their CDL (Updated 10/5/17).

 Testing may occur when there is reasonable suspicion to believe that an employee is illegally using drugs or abusing alcohol and/or may be under the influence of drugs or alcohol at work.
 Reasonable suspicion is based on a belief that an employee is using or has used drugs or alcohol in violation of the employer's policy drawn from specific objective and articulable facts and reasonable inferences drawn from those facts in light of experience.
 Among other things, such facts and inferences may be based upon, but not limited to, the following: